 As with other products that are high in saturated fat, it’s important to consume them as part of a healthy, balanced diet and only in moderation.
 However the beauty benefits of coconut oil appear to be legitimate, and as long as you follow our guidelines for using the product on your hair, skin, face and teeth, you should be good to go!

 For the ultimate treat, why not book a spa day with us?
+We have City Spa locatinos across the south, including Tunbridge Wells Spa and St Albans Spa aswell as four other locations.
 We have a range of treatments for skin and haircare, and can advise on the best beauty products to suit you.